 Janet Guthrie was born March 7, 1938, in Iowa City, Iowa.
 In 1976 she became the first woman to compete in a NASCAR Winston Cup stock car race.
-The next year, she was the first woman to race in the Indianapolis 500 and Daytona 500.
-In 1978, she returned to both.
+The next year, she was the first woman to race in the Indianapolis 500 and the Daytona 500.
 Guthrie was named to the Women's Sports Hall of Fame in 1980 and the International Motorsports Hall of Fame in 2006.

-Janet Guthrie bought her first race car, a Jaguar XK 12, in the early 1960s.
-By 1964, she was competing and had even won two Sports Car Club of America races.
-In the early 1970s, Guthrie decided to dedicate herself exclusively to car racing.
-She was the first woman to compete in a NASCAR Winston Cup stock car race in 1976.
+Janet Guthrie bought her first race car, a Jaguar XK 120, in the early 1960s.
+She later switched to a Jaguar XK 140, which helped secure two Sports Car Club of America race victories.
+Guthrie also scored wins in her class in the 1967 and 1970 Sebring 12-hour races.
+By the early 1970s, she raced cars full time.
+Guthrie was the first woman to compete in a NASCAR Winston Cup stock car race in 1976.
 And she made history again the next year as the first woman to race in the Indianapolis 500 and the Daytona 500.
 At Indianapolis she came in 29th, and at Daytona she was the twelfth driver to cross the finish line.
-In 1978, Guthrie returned to Indianapolis and Daytona, coming in 9th and 11th, respectively.
+Guthrie also had her best Winston Cup finish that same year with a 6th place showing at Bristol.